 Table of Contents

-I’ve been picking buckets of cherries on The Farm and have been baking so many wonderful dishes.
+I’ve been picking buckets of cherries on The Farm and baking many wonderful dishes.
 The staple in American kitchens is cherry pie.
 But if you don’t have time for a pie, you must try this simple cobbler.
-As a bonus, this recipe can be transposed for any fruit so this is a recipe you will be using all season long.
+As a bonus, this recipe can be transposed for any fruit, so this is a recipe you will be using all season long.

 - 2 tsp baking powder

 - 4 cups cherries (or berries)

 - Melt butter in a 9×9 pan.
 Personally, I heat the oven up and melt the butter directly in the pan in the oven.

 - Mix sugar, flour, baking powder, salt and milk in a bowl.
 When butter is melted, pour batter on top.
 Spoon fruit over the batter and butter mixture evenly and pour any juice from the fruit over the top.
 When fresh fruit is sliced or pitted, some juices and liquid will draw at the bottom of the bowl; make sure to drizzle this over the top before baking!